przemekbil/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ### Model acquisition

-Through the Scikit-learn Pipeline we are using only one algorithm which we optimize using differen hyperparameters: regularization strength (parameter C) and Maximum number of iterations taken for the solver to converge (max_iter).
+Through the Scikit-learn Pipeline we are using only one algorithm which we optimize using different hyperparameters: regularization strength (parameter C) and Maximum number of iterations taken for the solver to converge (max_iter).

 AutoML on the other hand, used 13 different algorithms (including LogisticRegression, although non of it's run's made it to top 15) in 57 separate runs executed with different hyperparameters and the final model was constructed as a combination of 8 best performing runs.
 This is typically more robust approach, which tends to help to improve model generalization over a single estimator.